 This new sample space represents the posterior probability distribution over the 4 hypotheses.
 Notice how their probabilities have changed and they’re no longer equally probable.
 This is because some of them were more consistent with the observation than others.

-This may still sound a little abstract, but I just wanted to give a quick reminder of how probabilities are updated using Bayes’ theorem after new observations.
+This may still sound a little abstract, but I just wanted to give a quick reminder of how you update probabilities with Bayes’ theorem after new observations.
 In the next section, I’m going to show an application to a specific example that should make everything I’ve talked about so far much clearer.

 So, let’s consider a small part of the Bayesian network I’ve been working with so far:

 This was actually the very first example I gave in the previous post.
-When it rains, the dog tends to bark at the window.
+In short, when it rains, the dog tends to bark at the window.
 And when the dog barks, the cat tends to hide under the couch.

 Now, let’s superimpose the sample space of the “Dog bark” node onto the sample space of the “Rain” node: